 The owners encourage visitors of all ages and artistic abilities to paint on the Cadillacs.

 So if you’d like to add your own graffiti, bring your own cans of spray paint and other supplies.
-Including a trash bag to clean up afterwards.
+Including a trash bag to clean up afterward.

 Address: Cadillac Ranch | 13651 I-40 Frontage Road | Amarillo, TX 79124